CodeFallacy/Jellyfin-NVIDIA-Docker-Compose/README.md

 1. Go to the desire destination in this case the home directory for the current user with `cd ~`
 2. Create the jellyfin directory and enter that directory `mkdir jellyfin && cd jellyfin`
 3. Clone the repo with `git clone https://github.com/CodeFallacy/Jellyfin-NVIDIA-Docker-Compose.git`
-4. Modify the `.env` file. set `COMMON_PATH` with the path of Jellyfin directory we just created. in this case `/home/username/jellyfin`
+4. Rename `example.env` file to `.env` and set `COMMON_PATH` with the path of Jellyfin directory we just created. in this case `/home/username/jellyfin`
 5. Then start the container in detached mode with `docker compose up -d`